metabase/metabase/docs/users-guide/interactive-dashboards.md

 ![Click behavior icon](images/interactive-dashboards/click-behavior-icon.png)

-Metabase will slide out the **Click behavior** sidebar.
-For questions composed using the query builder, you can select from 2 options:
+Metabase will slide out the **Click behavior sidebar**.
+For questions composed using the query builder, you can select from 3 options:

 - Open the Metabase action menu.
 - Go to a custom destination.
-- Update a dashboard filter (if a filter exists)
+- Update a dashboard filter (if the dashboard has a filter)

 SQL questions will only have the option to **Go to a custom destination**, and **Update a dashboard filter**, as the action menu (which allows users to drill through the data) is only available to questions composed with the query builder.